Josef Vágner: International work

 Throughout his life, Josef Vágner worked in many countries in Africa and Asia, including Cameroon, Egypt, Kenya, Mozambique, Namibia, South Africa, Sudan, Tanganyika, Uganda, Zambia, India, Sri Lanka and Vietnam.
 Apart from transforming Dvůr Králové Zoo into a world-class breeding and research facility, Vágner participated in many other ventures.
 He was involved in the development of Košice Zoo in Slovakia, prepared a settlement plan of the left bank of Tana River for the Kenyan government, and created an Indian Rhino conservation scheme for India's Assam region.

 Honours

 Vágner was awarded professional and scientific achievement prizes by the Czechoslovak Academy of Sciences (G. J. Mendel Silver Plaque), University of Life Sciences in Prague and the Veterinary University in Brno.
 He was a life member of the East African Wild Life Society.
 In 1999, Vágner was awarded honorary citizenship of Dvůr Králové nad Labem.
 At Plzeň Zoo, an exhibit presenting African nocturnal animals was dedicated to him.
+On 28 October 2025, Vágner was awarded the Medal of Merit.